 While the jobs they're tasked with are classified, special ops dogs are highly skilled.
 Some can run faster than 30 miles per hour and bite hard enough to break a human wrist in seconds.
 They're even trained to free-fall from airplanes and rappel alongside their handlers.

 Most military working dogs serve an average of 8 years.
 After they retire, many dogs are adopted by their handlers.

 Humans have enlisted the help of military working dogs since at least 600 BCE.
 One of the oldest named war dogs ever recorded is Lethargos, who fought alongside a mounted horseman in an ancient Greek civil war.
 The human, dog, and horse were all buried together.

-Military working dogs became more commonplace in the 20th century.
+Military working dogs became more commonplace in World War II.
 Shortly after the attack on Pearl Harbor, a group of civilians created the Dogs for Defense (DFD) group.
 DFD helped recruit over 40,000 civilian dogs to join the fight.
 Although all breeds were eligible to join ranks, only 25% of the donated dogs made the cut.
 Among the most popular breeds chosen were Doberman Pinschers, Boxers, and Labradors.